 The 2023 class of newly eligible players is not very strong so players such as Alexander Mogilny, who have been waiting years for induction, will hope this is the year.
 And first-time players that don’t have a slam-dunk case might get in on their first year of eligibility, rather than waiting the way they might in years when they are competing against more obvious first-ballot choices.

 One of those such cases is former Blackhawks goalie Corey Crawford.
-IllinoisBet.com – your home of Illinois online sports betting coverage – decided to develop hypothetical odds on whether Crawford will get into the Hall of Fame in his first year of eligibility.
+IllinoisBet.com – your home of Illinois sports betting coverage – decided to develop hypothetical odds that you can't find at sportsbooks like ESPN BET Illinois on whether Crawford will get into the Hall of Fame in his first year of eligibility.
 We used statistics and resumes of current Hockey Hall of Fame players to make this determination.

 Will Corey Crawford Be In 2023 Hockey Hall of Fame Class?

 Crawford An Outside Candidate For 2023

 As you can see, Crawford’s resume probably doesn’t have quite enough on it to merit an induction into the Hall, especially in his first year.
 We at IllinoisBet – where you can find the best Illinois sports betting promos – give him a 22% chance of being inducted.
 That equates to hypothetical odds of +355, a longshot to be sure.

 Former Rangers goalie Henrik Lundqvist seems to be the only lock out of the first-time players up for induction this year.
 If Crawford is to make it in, it will be based on his record as a winner as he has two Stanley Cups and one World Cup to his name, compared to zero for Lundqvist.